Serving 2 million visitors per year

-Business insurance policies you must have
+Business insurance policies you are legally required to have

 Employers’ liability insurance

-Once you take on your first employee, you are required by law to take out employers’ liability insurance.
-This will protect your employees if they fall ill or are injured in the course of their work.
+This type of policy protects your employees if they fall ill or are injured in the course of their work.
 Your insurance certificate must be displayed where your staff can see it.

 Motor vehicle insurance

-If you operate company vehicles, you must have at least third party insurance, and preferably fully comprehensive.
 Remember employees are less likely to look after their company vehicle, so you may find yourself claiming on your policy more often than you would expect to with a private car.

 Industry-specific insurance policies